flyingpig86/Lancer-Lore-Repo/Lancer Lore/Locations/Evergreen.md

 The city’s residential districts are generally composed of mixed high-density apartments, transit corridors, and short, walkable blocks.
 The western quadrants are the most built up, and the least occupied – they were built for future generations to move in and occupy.
 The streets in those areas are largely vacant.
 The eastern side, meanwhile, is lower built and less dense – though not significantly so – and is home to the bulk of Evergreen’s population.

 ## The Bottom of the Well
-The Bottom is owned by [[zMinor Characters#Mir Bahadur]] and the PCs will be offered functional, comfortable lodging here.
+The Bottom is owned by [[zMinor Characters#Mir Bahadur|Mir Bahadur]] and the PCs will be offered functional, comfortable lodging here.

 A popular and well-trafficked tavern, the Bottom of the Well is a hunched, three-story building with an enclosed patio area.
 It is set against the river with docks extending out into the shallows.
 The whole first floor is a bar, meeting place, and performance space.
 One wall opens out onto the docks and can be buttoned up in the cold.
 The second and third floors contain modest one-bedroom apartments.
 The roof offers another patio space, where laundry is often air-dried during the summer.